SYK-08/nuttx/README.md

   * `context`

-    The context target is invoked on each target build to assure that NuttX is properly configured.
+    The context target is invoked on each target build to ensure that NuttX is properly configured.
 The basic configuration steps include creation of the the `config.h` and `version.h` header files in the `include/nuttx` directory and the establishment of symbolic links to configured directories.